hbkworld/streaming-spec/complex_types.md

 ## Terminology

 - Signal: A signal is a data source delivering signal values.
-On the transport layer, each signal has a unique `Signal Number`.
-On the representation layer, each signal has a Unique `Signal Id`.
-- Signal Number: Each signal has a number that is unique on the device.
-It is used to differentiate the signals efficiently.
+- Signal Number: Identifies the signal on the transport layer.
-- Signal Id: Each signal has an id that is unique on the device.
-It is as string.
-It is used to deteremine the signal on the presentation layer.
+- Signal Id: Identifies the signal on the representation layer.

 - Signal Definition: A signal value consists at least of one member.
 Arrays and structs can be used to combine several members to a compound signal value.
 The resulting structure is the signal definition.
 - Member: A member is a base data type carrying some measured information.